PiotrZadka/wiremock-example/README.md

-# Wiremock skeleton
+# Wiremock example
-This repository contain a example use of wiremock
+This repository contain a example of using wiremock with node.js API